Book Recommendations

 Note: There are lots of good ways to do science, but they have very different cultures.
 Wilson is basically a systematizer/collector, which is a perfect fit for entomology in the second half of the 20th century (his career).
 I’m much less interested in this sort of science.
 Beyond that, it felt like it was mostly anecdotes about his own life, rather than very useful/reliable/generalizable observations.

-I was inspired to write these by Nick Beckstead’s audiobook recommendations.
+I was inspired to write these by Nick Beckstead’s outstanding audiobook recommendations.
 I’ve also liked recommendations from Matt Clifford and Noah Smith.